Fakhreddine Galbi

 Fakhreddine Galbi (born 14 August 1984, in Korba) is a Tunisian football (soccer) player who currently plays as a striker for CA Bizertin.

 Career

 Galbi began his career in his hometown with CS Korba and was promoted 2004 to the senior side, before moved in summer 2006 to Union Sportive Monastir.
 On 26 August 2008 he moved from Union Sportive Monastir to Liechtenstein club FC Vaduz (playing in the Swiss league system) and signed a contract to 30 June 2010.
-After just one year was released from his contract with Vaduz and returned back to Tunisia, signing for Stade Tunisien on 23 August 2009.
+After just one year was released from his contract with Vaduz and returned to Tunisia, signing for Stade Tunisien on 23 August 2009.

 International career

 He has one cap for Tunisia and five youth games.